sara-nl/swiftdocs/source/Pages/Clients/s3ql.rst

 Unmounting the file system
 ==========================

-Unmounting thee file system is done by:
+Unmounting the file system is done by:

 .. code-block:: console